SingularityUniversity/community-chapters/wp-content/plugins/feedzy-rss-feeds/readme.txt

 == Changelog ==

+= 2.7 =
+* Better displaying of fetching feeds errors (see error message div error-attr).
+* Write errors in the WP log file
+* New hook: feedzy_default_error to filter error message
+* New hook: shortcode_atts_feedzy_default to filter default shortcode attibutes
+* Add a link to validate feed in the TinyMCE popup modal
+* French translation update
+* Remove unnecessary functions
+* New constant FEEDZY_VERSION
+* readme.txt and hooks documentation update

+= 2.6.2 =
+* Spanish translation thanks to [Angel Calzado](http://sintaxisweb.es "Angel Calzado")
+* PHP issue fix in feedzy_returnImage() "strpos() expects parameter 1 to be string"
+* Remove SSL from feeds URL to prevent fetching errors
+* New hook: feedzy_default_image
+* readme.txt and hooks documentation update

+= 2.6.1 =
+* Replace jQuery live() function by on() function to prevent JS error (fix the issue with Visual composer)
+* Improve image's fetching on itunes feeds
+* New feature: default WP smilies are now blacklisted from image fetching
+* New hook: feedzy_feed_blacklist_images
+* Tested on WP 4.3 with success!

 = 2.6 =
 * Fix a conflict with PageBuilder where Feedzy button does not show up in the visual editor